alpheios-project/arethusa/docs/content/plugin_guide.md

 });
 ```

-We want the retriever respond to a `get` functions, which takes two
+We want the retriever respond to a `get` function, which takes two
 arguments:
 - The id of the current chunk (in our scenario, a sentence)
-- and a callback function, which we pass the translation of the current
+- and a callback function, to which we pass the translation of the current
-  sentence.
+  chunk.

 When the `chunkId` is `"1"`, we pass the first sentence, otherwise the
 second - this should suffice to produce a valid test.